JostineHo/mememoji_api/README.md

 ## Simple Demo

-Identify emotions in facial expression with this easy REST API: [mememoji.rhobota.com](mememoji.rhobota.com)
+Identify emotions in facial expression with this easy REST API: [mememoji.rhobota.com](mememoji.rhobota.com) (no longer running)

 ## Technologies Used